 That recipe also spawned our recipe for healthy blueberry muffins, another family favorite.
 The original banana recipe has mashed ripe bananas for flavor and structure.
 The blueberry muffin recipe replaces the bananas with smooth applesauce, which has a neutral flavor in baking.

-Now, we’re using canned pumpkin puree, one of the best ingredients of the fall, in place of the mashed bananas or applesauce.
-We’ve also scaled the recipe up a bit for more generous muffins, and added pumpkin pie spice for more seasonal flavor.
-These muffins are still made without any butter or oil, and little sugar.
+Like we do in our gluten free pumpkin bread, we're using canned pumpkin puree, one of the best ingredients of the fall, in place of the mashed bananas or applesauce.
+We've also scaled the recipe up a bit for more generous muffins, and added pumpkin pie spice for more seasonal flavor.
+These muffins are still made without any butter or oil, and little sugar.ย

 In the original recipe for banana oatmeal muffins, all of the ingredients except for the chocolate chips are combined in a blender, and processed until smooth.
 This recipe could be made in a similar fashion as well.